 In fact, more than half (52%) of Taylor’s hourly workload could be affected.
 Accounting for paid time off, that’s roughly five to six months per year that may soon be spent differently.
 The shift could increase Taylor’s business impact and job security, given the strategic nature of this combined role; it allows for their job design to shift away from process execution and toward employee outcomes.
 To that end, they’ll need an employer that’s open to coupling this change with real upskilling efforts — one that can have candid chats about the future of the function.

 GAI chatbots can handle two-thirds of employee support work and create truly interactive experiences.
 Many employers outsource related tasks, and those vendors already use AI.
-But for those still mired in routine benefits enquiries, chatbots can help speed things up for the user and still escalate more complex concerns to human experts like Taylor — delivering an efficiency advantage.
+But for those still mired in routine benefits inquiries, chatbots can help speed things up for the user and still escalate more complex concerns to human experts like Taylor — delivering an efficiency advantage.

 The ROI cannot be ignored

 More high-impact projects and less busy work sound like a sweet deal for HRBPs, L&D specialists and total rewards leaders.
 And business leaders are on board with a more fulfilled and engaged workforce — but that’s not all they’re excited about.